-Working in my field of IT Managed Services, I get a good range of odd problems to solve, and the teams always keep me on my toes.
-It’s nice and keeps the work interesting.
+Working in my field of IT Managed Services, I get a good range of odd problems to solve, and the team always keep me on my toes with escalations.
+Yesterday this problem rolls across my desk.
+Emails not showing the body of text in Outlook.

 When a user sends an email, the body of the email isn’t visible to the recipient, but the signature still is.
 When you forward or reply to the email, the text is now visible.